-- Electronic devices will be confiscated by school staff, to be securely stored with our admin team until a parent is able to collect. - Automatic C3 detention will be issued. - Repeated infringements may result in requesting the electronic device not be bought into school or held with our admin staff throughout the day.
+- Electronic devices will be confiscated by school staff, to be securely stored with our admin team until a parent is able to collect. - Repeated infringements may result in requesting the electronic device not be bought into school or held with our admin staff throughout the day.
 Other sanctions may be applied as per our current behaviour policy.